 Do your research.

 Look into the places that are tourist friendly and get good reviews from other women.
 If it is your first time backpacking alone, India should probably not be your first option.
 Consider starting somewhere a little bit easier to manage, such as Southeast Asia or Europe.
+I’m not too into guide books, but the Lonely Planet bible helped me out on this one.

 Avoid arriving somewhere new at night.